fivetran/dbt_shopify_source/README.md

 - At least one Fivetran Shopify connector syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, **Databricks**, or **PostgreSQL** destination.

-## Step 2: Install the package
+## Step 2: Install the package (skip if also using the `dbt_shopify` package)
-Include the following shopify_source package version in your `packages.yml` file.
+If you  are **not** using the [Shopify transformation package](https://github.com/fivetran/dbt_shopify), include the following package version in your `packages.yml` file.
+If you are installing the transform package, the source package is automatically installed as a dependency.
 > TIP: Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.
 ```yml
 packages:
   - package: fivetran/shopify_source
     version: [">=0.7.0", "<0.8.0"]
 ```

 ## Step 3: Define database and schema variables
 ### Single connector
 By default, this package runs using your destination and the `shopify` schema.
 If this is not where your Shopify data is (for example, if your Shopify schema is named `shopify_fivetran` and your `issue` table is named `usa_issue`), add the following configuration to your root `dbt_project.yml` file: